 When the pandemic forced students and teachers online, it not only changed education as we know it, it accelerated the use of technology to enhance learning.
 Now a program at Arizona State University is using virtual reality to take its curriculum to a new level.

-On Monday, January 10, ASU plans to launch a course using a virtual immersive experience that it describes as a first of its kind in the industry.
+In January, ASU plans to launch a course using a virtual immersive experience that it describes as a first of its kind in the industry.
 ASU partnered with Dreamscape Immersive, the VR entertainment company, to form Dreamscape Learn.
 And the approach has potential to be applied to all kinds of classrooms as well as adult learners in the workforce.

 I caught a preview of Dreamscape Learn at the ASU+GSV Summit in August in San Diego and had a chance to speak to Lisa Flesher and Phil Regier about the learning tool and its potential to transform education.